molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-timesheet.md

 ---
 name: RBG TimeSheet
-about: RBG - Payment Request (Time)
+about: Use this for hourly work + expenses (if any)
-title: NAME - Payment Request - Time
+title: NAME - Payment Request - Detail
-labels: ''
+labels: payments
 assignees: ''

 ---